 The Outer Banks (often abbreviated OBX) is a beautiful coastal region in the state of North Carolina that many have discovered thanks to a very popular Netflix series about a treasure hunt.
 In my case, for many years I’ve been looking forward to exploring this unique place that I haven’t been to yet despite having visited 47 of the 50 states.

-So I thought I’d tell you a little more about the Outer Banks region, which is known for its beautiful beaches, well-preserved nature, unique laid-back atmosphere, and popular sports activities (including thanks to the strong winds — which have enabled one of the inventions that allow us all to travel)!
+So I thought I’d tell you a little more about the Outer Banks region, which is known for its beautiful beaches, well-preserved nature, unique laid-back atmosphere and popular sporting activities (including thanks to the strong winds — which enabled one of the inventions that allows us all to travel)!

 Location of the Outer Banks region